If you’re a solopreneur then I’m sure you, like me, know how important it is to be as productive with your time as

 It’s like a muscle and the more you flex it, the stronger it will get.

 I’ve also noticed that it seems to be easier to get into a flow state during our highest hours of creativity.

 Here’s how to start to train your flow state:

 - Remember a time when you were in a state of flow, where you had a single-minded focus and were super productive.
-It may also be a memory of when you operated at peak performance when you played sport at school
+It may also be a memory of when you operated at peak performance when you played sports at school

-- The feelings are the key.
+- Feelings are the key.
 Recall the feelings you felt in your body when you were in that flow state

-- Practice recalling those feelings at different times throughout your day, and especially before to sit down to do your most important work
+- Practice recalling those feelings at different times throughout your day, especially before sitting down to do your most important work

 Use and keep to a schedule